AthensLab/AthensDAO/alpha.md

     2) Member burns (transfers) tokens to receive $ATH tokens (when $ATH available) or
        AthensDAO Airdrops $ATH tokens to all members as per snapshot?
+    3) Picking a Network for Gnosis, Polygon, xDAI, Arbitrum?

 ## Current Vision - 100 $ETH goal
 ### Stakeholders